Martoon-00/split-gaussians/README.md

 # split-gaussians
 ME algorithm using maximal aposteriori method

-For 2rd homework on ML course.
+For 2-nd homework on ML course.

+See `report.txt`.